patrickedqvist/wait-for-vercel-preview/README.md

 ### `max_timeout`

-Optional — The amount of time to spend waiting on Vercel.
-Defaults to `60` seconds
+Optional — The amount of time  in seconds to spend waiting for this action to complete.
+When this time runs out, the action is automatically failed.
+It is strongly recommended that this is set to 3x the average deployment time.
+Defaults to `60` seconds.

+### `vercel_polling_interval`

+Optional — The polling period for Vercel's preview link.
+Defaults to `20` seconds.

+### `github_polling_interval`

+Optional — The polling period for checking on deployments and deployment status from Github.
+It is strongly recommended that this is set to ~ 1/10th of the average deployment time.
+Defaults to `20` seconds.

 ### `allow_inactive`